lekkala02/aw-coding-challenge/README.md

 > Note: For each challenge(aside from Request #3 and #4) you will want to implement your code in the existing CodingChallenge projects.

-> Note: For each task, please include a brief description of what you did to resolve the task.
-For bugs, also include a brief description of what you found was wrong.
+> Note: For each task, please include an explanation  of what you did to resolve the task.
+For bugs, also include a brief description of what you found wrong.

 ## Setup